 - Anti-inflammatory effects that can improve symptoms of rheumatoid arthritis and other joint conditions

-- Mood regulation and potential reduction in depression and anxiety
+- Mood regulation and improvement in mental health

 Research suggests that taking an omega-3 supplement or a fish oil supplement can deliver these benefits for those who don’t eat enough fish regularly.
 Consuming fatty fish at least twice per week is another proven method to get enough EPA and DHA.